ddmitov/perl-executing-browser/README.md

 * Calling local Perl scripts from a web page is blocked.
 * Files or folders can not be selected with their full paths from web pages.
 * Cross-site scripting is disabled.

-## What PEB Is Not

-* PEB is not a general-purpose web browser and does not have all the traditional features of general-purpose web browsers.
-* PEB does not embed any Perl interpreter in itself and depends on an external, supposedly relocatable, Perl distribution.

 ## Limitations